dylan-lang/testworks/documentation/users-guide/source/reference.rst

       than three".
 If no description is supplied one will be automatically generated based on the text of the expression.

+   :description:

+      .. warning:: The arguments to this assertion follow the typical argument ordering of Testworks assertions with the desired value before the expression that represents the test.
+As such, the desired *type* is the first parameter to this assertion while it is the second parameter for :drm:`instance?`.

    :example:

      .. code-block:: dylan